top of page

 A major pharmaceutical company offers its employees 3 dental plans (table below).
 None of the 3 plans have a deductible and you may choose any dentist (i.e. PPO).

-To choose from these 3 plans I start with the fact that minimum preventive services per year in 1999 cost about $215 and that all 3 plans pay 100% of this.
+To choose from these 3 plans I start with the fact that minimum preventive services per year at that time cost about $215 and that all 3 plans pay 100% of this.
 Thus you certainly save money with the "Preventive" plan ($111/year premium).

 If you pay $129/year more for the "Standard" plan to add the 50% benefit for basic & major, it means to get that $129 you spent back from the insurance company you need $258 in basic &/or major dental work on the average each year because they only cover 50% of it.
 If you rarely need more than cleanings you may want to stick with the "Preventive" plan.